yarmout/travel_planner/README.md

 🚧 **Under Construction** 🚧

 This project is currently under active development.
-Some features may not be fully implemented or may have minor issues.
-For a stable overview, please visit the [current live version here](https://travel-planner-seven-taupe.vercel.app/dashboard).
+Some features may not yet be fully implemented or may have minor issues.

+For a stable overview, please visit the [current live demo here](https://travel-planner-seven-taupe.vercel.app/dashboard).